wp-plugins/striper/readme.txt

 None at this time

 == Changelog ==
+= 0.15 =
-= 0.14 =
+* Fixes plugin for new WooCommerce, upgrade to WooCommerce 2.0.20 = 0.14 =
 * Fixes Auth vs Charge & Moves Javascript to external file = 0.12 =